Footballer 'feels done' over mental health taunts

 He told BBC Sport's Chris McLaughlin: "I can take the normal stuff, the name-calling, the pushing.
 But if I was racist to somebody the whole team would be on my case, saying to the referee, getting sent off.

 "I just feel like I've had enough over the years, especially when it's starting to involve my wife and kids.
-I've had some of the stuff happening from home fans - standing on my wife's face while she's holding my wee girl, saying they pay their money so they'll shout what they want.
+I've had some of the stuff happening from home fans - standing in my wife's face while she's holding my wee girl, saying they pay their money so they'll shout what they want.

 "That's why I'm at the stage I'm at - do I walk away and not let things like that bother me?
 On the other hand football has been my life.
 It's a hard one, it plays on my mind every day."